AMeddis/IntrotoR-for-Basic-Statistics/README.md

 ## Place and Schedule
 The course takes place at the Center for Sundhed og Samfund - CSS - Øster Farimagsgade 5, 1014 Copenhagen.
-Classes run the 27th and the 29th of August, from 8:00 to 15:00, both days in class 35-0-12 with one hour lunch break at 11.
+Classes run September the 30th and October the 2nd, from 8:00 to 15:00, both days in class 7.0.18 with one hour lunch break at 11.

-### Day 1 (Tuesday):
+### Day 1 (Monday):

   #### Morning:
   - Rstudio interface (create new script, working directory, Enviroment tab, Console tab)